uptane/uptane-standard/uptane-standard.md

 The following information SHALL be provided from the Director repository for each image in the Targets metadata:

-* An ECU identifier (such as a serial number), specifying the ECU that should install the image.
+* An ECU identifier (such as a serial number), specifying the ECU that SHOULD install the image.

-The Director repository MAY provide a download URL for the image file.
+The Director repository could provide a download URL for the image file.
 This may be useful, for example, when the image is on a public CDN and the Director wishes to provide a signed URL.

 #### Metadata about delegations {#delegations_meta}

 A Targets metadata file on the Image repository (but not the Director repository) SHALL be able to delegate signing authority to other entities.
 For example, it could delegate signing authority for a particular ECU's firmware to that ECU's supplier.
-A metadata file MAY contain any number of delegations and SHALL keep the delegations in prioritized order.
+A metadata file can contain any number of delegations and SHALL keep the delegations in prioritized order.

 Any metadata file with delegations SHALL provide the following information:

 * A list of public keys of all delegatees.
-Each key should have a unique public key identifier and a key type.
+Each key SHOULD have a unique public key identifier and a key type.
 * A list of delegations, each of which contains:
   * A list of the filenames to which this role applies.
-This MAY be expressed using wildcards, or by enumerating a list, or a combination of the two.
+This could be expressed using wildcards, or by enumerating a list, or a combination of the two.
   * An optional list of the hardware identifiers to which this role applies.
 If this is omitted, any hardware identifier will match.
   * An indicator of whether or not this is a terminating delegation.
 (See {{targets_role_delegations}}.)
   * A list of the roles to which this delegation applies.
 Each role needs to specify:
     * A name for the role (e.g., "supplier1-qa")
     * The key identifiers for each key this role uses
-    * A threshold of keys that must sign for this role
+    * A threshold of keys that SHALL sign for this role

-Note that **any** Targets metadata file stored on the Image repository may contain delegations, and these delegations can be in chains of arbitrary length.
+Note that **any** Targets metadata file stored on the Image repository can contain delegations, and these delegations can be in chains of arbitrary length.

 ### Snapshot metadata {#snapshot_meta}